Arizona's Education Priorities

 To add your name to the letter, click here.

-Use the questions below to ask candidates how they would address these priorities Arizonans have for education by:
+Use the questions below to ask candidates and elected officials how they would address these priorities Arizonans have for education.
+Find your elected officials using our Policymaker Look Up Tool.

 - How will you ensure that every Arizona student has quality teachers and school leaders?